… admonition:: Check your version!

-Ray is more than a framework for distributed applications but also an active community of developers, researchers, and folks that love machine learning.
+Ray is more than a framework for distributed applications.
+It’s also an active community of developers, researchers, and folks who love machine learning.

 Tip